localstack/docs/content/en/user-guide/chaos-engineering/chaos-api/index.md

 Intentionally triggering service outages and monitoring the system's response in situations where the infrastructure is compromised offers a powerful way to test.
 This strategy helps gauge the effectiveness of the system's deployment procedures and its resilience against infrastructure disruptions, which is a key element of chaos engineering.

-You can use LocalStack Chaos API to cause API failures for following or any combination thereof:
+You can use LocalStack Chaos API to cause API failures for any combination of the following:

 - Service
 - Region
 - Operation